jfspps/SRM_Node/README.md

 Develop NodeJS interface with ExcelJS to display, on the first worksheet:

-a.
-Student name
++ Student name
-b.
-Student email address
++ Student email address
-c.
-Assignment info, raw score, percentage and letter grade
++ Assignment info, raw score, percentage and letter grade
-d.
-Class average
++ Class average

 On a second worksheet:

-a.
-Student name
++ Student name
-b.
-Assignment info
++ Assignment info
-c.
-Difference between student average and class average (with colour code)
++ Difference between student average and class average (with colour code)
-d.
-Standard deviation
++ Standard deviation

 On the third worksheet:

-a.
-Student name
++ Student name
-b.
-Cumulative average by component
++ Cumulative average by component
-c.
-Overall cumulative average and grade
++ Overall cumulative average and grade

 Develop the worksheet further so that the user can select which elements to print and on which worksheet.
 See how the font size and number of characters influences the cell size...